George Forbes, 6th Earl of Granard: Career

-On his return home he devoted himself to politics, and, following the example of Lord and Lady Moira, adopted liberal opinions, and with his votes and interest steadily supported the policy of Charlemont, Grattan, Curran, and other leaders of the liberal party in Ireland.
-The Marquis of Buckingham referred to him as the most uncompromising opponent of his administration.
-Granard was appointed a lieutenant-colonel in the army 17 May 1794, and lieutenant-colonel commandant of the 108th foot, an Irish regiment which he raised in November following.
+On his return home he devoted himself to politics, and, following the example of his parents-in-law, Lord and Lady Moira, adopted liberal opinions.
+With his votes and interest he steadily supported the policy of Charlemont, Grattan, Curran, and other leaders of the liberal party in Ireland.
+The Marquis of Buckingham, Lord Lieutenant of Ireland, referred to him as the most uncompromising opponent of his administration.

+On the outbreak of the French Revolutionary War, as Governor of County Longford, Granard raised the Prince of Wales's Royal Longford Militia under the Irish Militia Act of 1793, and was commissioned as Lieutenant-Colonel Commandant of the battalion on 11 April 1793.
+He was appointed a lieutenant-colonel in the army on 17 May 1794, and lieutenant-colonel commandant of the 108th Foot, an Irish regiment which he raised in November following.
 The 108th was disbanded at Gibraltar in 1796.
-Granard also raised the Longford militia, and commanded it at the battle of Castlebar in 1798, where the regiment, which was said to be disaffected, ran away.
-Lord Cornwallis wrote in highest praise of Granard's gallantry in endeavouring to rally his regiment.
-He was also present at Ballinamuck, where the French, under Humbert, surrendered to Cornwallis.
+The Royal Longford Militia was later augmented, and Granard was confirmed as Colonel of the Regiment, with seniority from 25 April 1793.